alfkristian02/memetic-algorithms/README.md

 # memetic-algorithms
-Playground for creating MA(s) for the master thesis preperation
+Playground for creating MAs for the master thesis preparation